The Sound of Music

 "It's gratifying to play such a complex character.
 Olivia is not only an accomplished, street-smart cop, she's also an empathetic woman who can respond emotionally to victims of terrible crimes without compromising her professionalism," says Hargitay.

-Through Joyful Heart, Hargitay has used her voice to bring attention, funding and new legislation to critical issues facing sexual and family violence survivors, working with the medical community, the criminal justice system and law enforcement.
-She testified before Congress last year urging lawmakers to address the backlog of untested rape kits in the U.S. and recently launched endthebacklog.org, the first website dedicated to addressing this issue.
+By working with the medical community, the criminal justice system and law enforcement through Joyful Heart, Hargitay has used her voice to bring attention, funding and new legislation to critical issues facing sexual and family violence survivors.
+She testified before Congress urging lawmakers to address the backlog of untested rape kits in the U.S. and launched www.endthebacklog.org, the first website dedicated to addressing this issue.
+Hargitay recently made her directorial debut with a groundbreaking celebrity-driven PSA campaign for NO MORE (www.NOMORE.org), the nation's first unifying symbol to end domestic violence and sexual assault.

-Hargitay has also lent her time and voice to other organizations such as Lee National Denim Day (one of the largest single-day fundraisers for breast cancer), for which she was the 2007 Ambassador, Autism Speaks, The Norma F. Pfriem Breast Care Center, The Santa Monica Rape Crisis Center, Project ALS, The James Redford Institute for Transplant Awareness (JRI), Safe Horizon and the Venice Family Clinic, the nation's largest free health clinic.
-She has also appeared in national campaigns for NBC's "The More You Know" and Got Milk.
+Hargitay has also lent her time and voice to other organizations such as Lee National Denim Day, Autism Speaks, The Norma F. Pfriem Breast Care Center, The Santa Monica Rape Crisis Center, Project ALS, The James Redford Institute for Transplant Awareness (JRI), Safe Horizon and the Venice Family Clinic.
+She has also appeared in national campaigns for Got Milk and NBC's "The More You Know."

 Born and raised in Los Angeles, Hargitay is the youngest daughter of screen legend Jayne Mansfield and Mickey Hargitay.
-She lives in New York with her husband, actor Peter Hermann, and their two children.
+She lives in New York with her husband, actor Peter Hermann, and their three children.
+Follow her on Twitter at www.twitter.com/Mariska.